katya-kalugina/inspect-eval-practice/README.md

 4. How should expanding autonomy time horizons trigger PDCA cycle updates under ISO 42001?
 Based on METR research.

-5. PLD presumption of defectiveness — Can a user invoke PLD Art.9 presumption when AI provider had no QMS and no pre-market testing?
+5. Can an injured person invoke the presumption of defectiveness under PLD when the AI provider failed to perform pre-market testing of a low-risk AI system?

 ## Usage